open-cloud/open-cloud.github.io.old/4_notes.md

    documented.

 3. A current limitation is that only one user key is injected into the slice.
-That user can login and manually add the keys of other users.
+That user can login and manually add the keys of other users, but an OpenCloud admin also needs to add the keys to the account used to support proxy login to the slice.
    Related to this limitation, the current Default SlicePrivilege needs attention should mean "no special slice privilege" whereas a new SlicePrivlige (let's call it "User") means the user's key has been